-The explanation to the aforesaid law clarifies that income in the nature of salaries payable for services rendered in India shall be regarded as income earned in India.
-Further, from assessment year 2000-01 onwards income payable for the leave period which is preceded and succeeded by services rendered in India and forms part of the service contract shall also be regarded as income earned in India.
+The explanation to the aforementioned law clarifies that income in the nature of salaries payable for services rendered in India shall be regarded as income earned in India.
+From assessment year 2000-01 onwards, income payable for the leave period which is preceded and succeeded by services rendered in India and forms part of the service contract shall also be regarded as income earned in India.

-2 Remuneration received by a foreign expatriate as an official of an embassy or high commission or consulate or trade representative of a foreign state is exempt on reciprocal basis [Sec.10(6)(ii)].
+2. Remuneration received by a foreign expatriate as an official of an embassy or high commission or consulate or trade representative of a foreign state is exempt on a reciprocal basis [Sec.10(6)(ii)].

-5 Remuneration under co-operative technical assistance programme or technical assistance grants agreements (Sec.
-10(8) & (10(8B)).
+5. Remuneration under co-operative technical assistance program or technical assistance grants agreements [Sec.
+10(8) & 10(8B)].

-Matters pertaining to the TDS made in case of Non Resident
+Matters Pertaining to TDS made in Case of Non-Resident

-1. Where Non-Residents are deputed to work in India and taxes are borne by the employer, if any refund becomes due to the employee after he has already left India and has no bank account in India by the time the assessment orders are passed, the refund can be issued to the employer as the tax has been borne by it [Circular No. 707 dated 11.07.1995].
+When non-residents are deputed to work in India, and taxes are borne by the employer, any refund due to the employee after he has left India and has no bank account in India by the time assessment orders are passed can be issued to the employer, as the tax has been borne by it [Circular No. 707 dated 11.07.1995].